 The major steps for nanoimprint fabrication are schematically shown in Figure 6.
 First, a mold with certain patterns is pressed onto the UV-curable resist on the substrate.
 Then UV light is applied to cure the resist.
 After curing, the mold can be separated from the substrate and the shape of resist is exactly the opposite of the mold.
 The imprinted pattern can be used as the mask to etch the residual resist, deposit metal, lift off and finally etch into the substrate.
 In this way, the shape of the mold gets transferred into the substrate.

 To fabricate 2D HCG, a mold is duplicated from a 1D periodic grating silicon master which was fabricated by interference lithography12.
 Then the same mold is used to imprint twice in orthogonal directions on the same silicon substrate to pattern a 2D hole array (Figure 7).
 The hybrid nanoimprint13 process can make large-area samples with high-resolution and little defects.
 The imprinted results (2D hole array silicon array) is shown in Figure 8.
+The roughness of edges can be further reduced with the help of edge smoothing technologies14.

 After nanoimprint patterning and Cr mask array is completed, an ICP RIE machine is used to etch the sample.
 Two different etching recipes were developed for TiO2 and fused silica respectively, which is shown in table 1.
 The fabricated structure is shown in Figure 9.

 The reflectance (from the normal incidence) of 2D HCG was measured using two different spectrometers with different types of detectors, the normal detector and the sphere integration detector.
 In contrast to sphere integration detector, the normal detector has a relatively small angle of acceptance and therefore will not receive the scattered light.
 As shown in Figure 10, the difference in reflectance curves measured by both detectors indicates that the light is scattered by the HCG due to the structure roughness.
 The difference between integration sphere measurement and simulation data is mainly due to the loss of material and fabrication errors.
 The reflectance curves can demonstrate that the fabricated device can work as a band reflector as one layer in the dispersive element.
+Due to the high contrast of index between the grating and the substrate, HCG has good angle independence.
+The reflectance curve will not change much when the incidence angle is less than 15°.

 Figure 1: The implementation of the dispersive element (multiplayer HCG) in a concentrated photovoltaic (CPV) system